connectthefuture/stackstrap.github.io/README.md

 particular community.
 This makes Vagrant the perfect choice as the standard gateway to virtualization and automation.

-##### Salt
+##### SaltStack

+[Salt] is infrastructure management software that is easy enough to get running in seconds, scalable enough to manage tens of thousands of servers, and fast enough to control and communicate with them in milliseconds.

-[Salt] is the newest configuration management tool on the market and offers some key design vartiations that will set it apart from its competitors.
-It focuses on the decentralization of operations to cut out the bottlenecks that occur when dealing with thousands of servers while also being able to easily setup just a single machine.
-Salt was designed to be extremley flexible and enable the process of creatively shaping virtual systems for anything imaginable.
+Salt was designed to be extremely flexible and enable the process of creatively shaping virtual systems for anything imaginable.
 The core idea behind Salt is the process of describing the "State" of a system as an object of data.
-This allows you to define a system using YAML, JSON or whatever else comes along.
+This allows you to define your desired configuration for systems using YAML, a straight forward markup language that is easy to read and write.
 The process of defining how something will work as an object is becoming the standard in DevOps, as seen in popular tools like [Grunt] or [Gulp].

 ##### Docker